Spinal cord injury: Research directions

-In 2014 Darek Fidyka underwent pioneering spinal surgery that used nerve grafts, from his ankle, to 'bridge the gap' in his severed spinal cord and olfactory ensheathing cells (OECs) to stimulate the spinal cord cells.
+In 2014, Darek Fidyka underwent pioneering spinal surgery that used nerve grafts, from his ankle, to bridge the gap in his severed spinal cord and olfactory ensheathing cells (OECs) to stimulate the spinal cord cells.
 The surgery was performed in Poland in collaboration with Prof. Geoff Raisman, chair of neural regeneration at University College London's Institute of Neurology, and his research team.
 The OECs were taken from the patient's olfactory bulbs in his brain and then grown in the lab, these cells were then injected above and below the impaired spinal tissue.

+There have been a number of advances in technological spinal cord injury treatment, including the use of implants that provided a "digital bridge" between the brain and the spinal cord.
+In a study published in May 2023 in the journal Nature, researchers in Switzerland described such implants which allowed a 40-year old man, paralyzed from the hips down for 12 years, to stand, walk and ascend a steep ramp with only the assistance of a walker.
+More than a year after the implant was inserted, he has retained these abilities and was walking with crutches even when the implant was switched off.

+In March 2025, researchers reported that a paralyzed man stood for the first time after being injected of neural stem cells to treat his spinal cord injury.
+The first-of-its-kind study, which is not yet peer reviewed, is encouraging scientists to consider if reprogrammed stem cells can be used in the future to treat people who are fully paralyzed.
+Reprogrammed cells are adult cells that are reverted to an embryonic-like state, from which they can be coaxed to develop into other cell types.